How to Host a Hybrid Conference or Event

 - Music/entertainment.

-As you can see, whilst you will potentially save on your venue and catering costs, you’ll have new costs in relation to hybrid-event specific requirements such as software and cameras.
+As you can see, whilst you will potentially save on your venue and catering costs, you’ll have new expenses in relation to hybrid-event specific requirements such as software and cameras.

 The point is, you need to make sure you have enough budget to account for all the essential ‘inputs’ that go into creating a successful hybrid event or conference.